…flows off the tongue really nicely doesn’t it.

 Even if you decide never to teach, yoga courses can be life-changing.
 Finding mentors and peers that support your self-growth is essential.
 This will ensure you are a well-rounded teacher, really important when looking for teaching gigs post-graduation.

-Online yoga programs are more flexible than in-person immersion courses, allowing you to pick and choose when your training will take place.
+The best online yoga teach training programs are more flexible than in-person immersion courses, allowing you to pick and choose when your training will take place.
 It’s especially perfect for those who have busy schedules or who are searching for a more relaxed approach.

-Online yoga teacher training is delivered as instructional videos, modules, reading materials, and assignments.
+The Uplifted online yoga teacher training course is delivered as instructional videos, modules, reading materials, and assignments.
 Taking the training at your own pace while later being able to review any part of the process.
 Some online teacher training programs (like mine) will offer an in-person practicum so that you can still earn your RYT status if it’s important to you.

 No matter how you go about your certification, continue to embrace yoga as a journey.
 Remember to thank yourself for coming this far and that you can always continue your education long after you complete your first 200 hours.